 NMP2 has a rated net capacity of approximately 1,300 megawatts.
 LIPA is entitled to 18% of the unit's capacity and energy and is obligated to pay 18% of its operating and maintenance costs, nuclear fuel costs, and costs of capital additions.
-LIPA's net capital investment in NMP2, excluding nuclear fuel, was approximately \$537 million and \$540 million as of December 31, 2019 and 2018, respectively.
+LIPA's net capital investment in NMP2, excluding nuclear fuel, was approximately \$526 million and \$537 million as of December 31, 2020 and 2019, respectively.

-Nuclear Plant Decommissioning
+(a) Nuclear Plant Decommissioning